David-Durst/embeddedHaskellAetherling/theory/Contribution.md

             1. Check all valid rewrite rules
             1. Randomly walk down search tree
             1. Try different generated expressions, whichever one is fastest, use that for next step in random walk.

+# Other Applications
+1. FIR - an example in Spatial
+1. Particle Filter - in Clash transformations thesis